End the use of coercive and deceptive interrogation methods in policing.

 Deceptive interrogation tactics ultimately harm the people our state has made the most vulnerable: people of color, youth, and people with mental or physical disabilities.
 BIPOC are overrepresented in the criminal legal system, including in exoneration databases and in instances of false confessions.
 Experts have found that people living with mental and physical disabilities are also at particular risk for exploitation and manipulation during interrogation.
 Youth are particularly susceptible to deceptive tactics because the part of the brain that controls future planning, judgment, and decision-making is not fully formed until their mid-twenties.

 We are proud to support S.6, an act related to prohibiting deceptive and coercive interrogation methods for juveniles in this legislative session.
-To move this bill forward, we need you to make your voice heard – please contact your representatives today and ask them to support S.6.
+Now that Governor Scott has vetoed the bill, we need you to contact your legislators and urge them to override his veto.

 Your State Senator